Regnander/stardew-valley-swedish/README.md

 ## :memo: Notes
 * [paint.net](https://www.getpaint.net/) and [this font](https://fontstruct.com/fontstructions/show/1254619/stardew_valley) was used when editing sprites.
 * [CJB Cheats Menu](https://www.nexusmods.com/stardewvalley/mods/4) was used when translating date-specific events and dialogue.
-* [CJB Item Spawner](https://www.nexusmods.com/stardewvalley/mods/93) was used when translating all item names and descriptions.
+* [CJB Item Spawner](https://www.nexusmods.com/stardewvalley/mods/93) was used when translating item names and descriptions.